jlamendo/ha-sensor.owlet/README.md

 Credit for getting the new API to work goes to @mbevand for their work in https://github.com/mbevand/owlet_monitor/blob/master/owlet_monitor, which I borrowed from heavily while writing this.

 # Installation:
+### Manual Install:
-Clone this repository into your "custom_components" directory on homeassistant, and add the sensor configuration into your configuration.yml.
+Clone this repository, and move the `ha-sensor.owlet/custom_components/owlet` directory into your "custom_components" directory on homeassistant.

+ and add the sensor configuration into your configuration.yml.

-Example:
+### HACS Install:

+Add this repository as a custom repository in HACS under the type "integration."

+### Both:

+After installing the integration, you need to enable it by adding the sensor configuration into your configuration.yml - example:
 ```yaml
 sensor:
   - platform: owlet